 Middle East on the Brink: Escalation, Diplomacy, and the Search for Stability

-The current conflict in the Middle East has raised pressing concerns about the potential for a wider regional war.
+Recent developments in the Middle East have raised concern about the potential for a wider regional war.
 What do escalating tensions in Gaza, Lebanon, and beyond mean for the future?
-Join John Torpey on International Horizons as he discusses the complexities of the Middle East with Win Dayton, a retired senior member of the U.S. Foreign Service.
-Dayton shares insights from his decades of diplomatic experience, exploring the shifting dynamics of U.S. foreign policy, the challenges of intervention, and the prospects for stability amidst growing regional and global pressures.
+Join RBI Director John Torpey as he discusses the complexities of the contemporary Middle East with Win Dayton, a retired senior member of the U.S. Foreign Service and former Deputy Chief of Mission at the US Embassy in Beirut.
+Mr. Dayton shares insights from his decades of diplomatic experience, exploring the shifting dynamics of U.S. foreign policy, the challenges of intervention, and the prospects for stability amid growing regional and global pressures.

 John Torpey